coveooss/coveo-python-oss/coveo-pyproject/README.md

 - Generates offline installation package from lock files

 ## developer tools
-- Act on python projects in a git repo by name (path is irrelevant)
 - Batch support for common operations, such as poetry lock and poetry install
 - Specialized development environment support (called pydev)